colinta/teacup/README.md

 Teacup's layout and stylesheet systems.
 By that I mean *any* time you are creating a view hierarchy don't be shy about using Teacup to do it.

-`UIView` has the `style` method, which can be used to group a bunch of customizations anywhere in your code.
+`UIView` and `NSView` have the `style` method, which can be used to group a bunch of customizations anywhere in your code.
 You don't *have* to pull out a stylesheet to do it.

 ```ruby
 # Custom Navigation Title created and styled by Teacup